Ohev Sholom Talmud Torah Congregation of Olney

-Ohev Sholom Talmud Torah Congregation of Olney, commonly known as OSTT, is an Orthodox synagogue located in Olney, Maryland.
+Ohev Sholom Talmud Torah Congregation of Olney, commonly known as OSTT, is an Orthodox synagogue located at 18320 Georgia Avenue, in Olney, Maryland, in the United States.

 History

 The OSTT was founded in 1995 by fourteen families in the Olney community, holding services in a private home on Georgia Avenue.

-OSTT started as a branch of Ohev Sholom Talmud Torah Congregation of Washington, D.C., now known as Ohev Sholom - The National Synagogue; it became independent in 2001–2005.
-However the formation of the new spin-off congregation resulted in a legal conflict that eventually involved a lower US court's decision being overturned by the Appeals Court of the District of Columbia in 2005 that sent the case for arbitration in a beit din (Jewish court of law) to settle a dispute of financial control of common assets that were in dispute between the older Ohev Sholom Talmud Torah Congregation-National Synagogue located in Washington, D.C. and the newer one of the spin-off OSTT congregation located in Olney, Maryland that borders on the original "older" neighborhood.
+OSTT started as a branch of Ohev Sholom Talmud Torah Congregation of Washington, D.C., now known as Ohev Sholom - The National Synagogue; and OSTT became independent in 2001–2005.
+However the formation of the new spin-off congregation resulted in a legal conflict.
+Eventually a lower US court's decision was overturned by the Appeals Court of the District of Columbia in 2005 that sent the case for arbitration in a beit din.
+At dispute was the financial control of common assets between the older National Synagogue located in Washington, D.C., and the newer one of the spin-off OSTT congregation located in Olney, that borders on the original "older" neighborhood.